sensu/sensu-docs/content/sensu-go/5.16/api/filters.md

 /filters (GET)  |
 ---------------|------
-description    | Returns the list of filters. example url    | http://hostname:8080/api/core/v2/namespaces/default/filters pagination     | This endpoint supports pagination using the `limit` and `continue` query parameters.
+description    | Returns the list of event filters. example url    | http://hostname:8080/api/core/v2/namespaces/default/filters pagination     | This endpoint supports pagination using the `limit` and `continue` query parameters.
 See the [API overview][2] for details. response type  | Array